 CTA will seek to address a wide range of questions in astrophysics and fundamental physics that fall under three major study themes: understanding the origin and role of relativistic cosmic particles, probing extreme environments and exploring frontiers in physics.

 In December 2017 Slovenia became a shareholder of CTAO gGmbH which manages the construction and operation of CTA.
-The UNG group at CTA includes S. Vorobyev, D. Zavrtanik, S. Stanič, A. Filipčič, M. Zavrtanik, G. Zaharijaš, L. Yang and PhD students G. Kukec Mezek and L. Zehrer.
+The UNG group at CTA includes S. Vorobyev, D. Zavrtanik, S. Stanič, A. Filipčič, M. Zavrtanik, G. Zaharijaš and PhD students G. Kukec Mezek, C. Eckner and L. Zehrer.
 We are involved in observation feasibility studies, observatory design and construction, in particular in the characterization of SiPM detectors for Cherenkov telescopes.
 We also study the sensitivity of the future array to address various scientific questions, such as the emission mechanisms behind the most energetic gamma ray sources and the impact the array could have on addressing the longstanding puzzle of the nature of dark matter particles.
 Since 2019 Dr Zaharijas is a co-cordinator of the Dark Matter and Exotic Physics working group of the CTA Collaboration.